 As a result, we decided to turn our LOVE for sneakers into a proactive start up - Pasos for Oak Cliff.
 The goal of Pasos for Oak Cliff is to give students new shoes.
 The lack of good quality shoes leads to discomfort, ridicule, bullying, and isolation.
 We can prevent that from happening, but we cannot do it alone, we need YOUR SUPPORT.

-Pasos for Oak Cliff tackles the inequities in K-12 education through various fronts.
+Pasos for Oak Cliff empowers K-12th youth through various fronts.

 SHOE DRIVES

-At Pasos, new sneakers are an opportunity to increase confidence, academic achievement, and the physical activity of a child.
+At Pasos, new sneakers are a necessity and an opportunity to increase confidence, physical activity, and academic achievement.

 SCHOLARSHIPS